flschr/mbplugin-maps/README.md

 René Fischer – [https://fischr.org](https://fischr.org)

 ## Changelog

+### 4.0.1
+- Allow customizing the load button text via the plugin settings and position it below the preview pin.

 ### 4.0.0
 - Completely rewrote the plugin to move away from Google Maps and use OpenStreetMap + Geoapify instead.